GuidanceMantras/GuidanceMantras/README.md

 - Education does not teach everything in life
 - As many indians always think that grass is greener on the other side, that is not true
 - Each person has its own life and individuality always
+- Keep in mind, younger generation will have the advantages in their life always as compared to you
+- Kids born in 2000s have more advantages than kids born in 1990s in terms of money, life, technology, information, education

 ### Life 2
 - Do not follow any Actress and actors, you have no benefits from them
 - One should know how to use Youtube and google to gain knowledge and usefule information